danielortizlira/rails-starter/README.md

 2. Run `make shell` to open a bash shell in the Ruby container.
 3. Run `rails new . --database=postgresql --css=tailwind` to generate a new rails project.
 4. Run `bundle install`.
-5. Add this to your `database.yml` file in the "default" section:
+5. Setup the DB connection in your project's `database.yml` file under the "default" section:

 ```
 username: <%= ENV.fetch("POSTGRES_USER") { "postgres" } %>